platformio/platformio-docs/en/latest/_sources/boards/atmelsam/adafruit_metro_m0.rst.txt

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-Adafruit Metro M0 Expresss does not have on-board debug probe and **IS NOT READY** for debugging.
+Adafruit Metro M0 Express does not have on-board debug probe and **IS NOT READY** for debugging.
 You will need to use/buy one of external probe listed below.

 .. list-table::
   :header-rows:  1